 Has your basil sprouted yet?

-During the colder months you want to make sure your basil stays warm and dry, check below for more caring tips.
+Has your basil sprouted yet?
+If it's been warm, months you want to make sure your basil gets enough water, check the below for more caring tips.

 This week Rustie Lee is going to show you the first basil recipe you can enjoy.
 Basil is so fragrant, it’s an easy way to add flavour to any dish and WOW a crowd!